simplybusiness/rabbit_feed/README.md

 An `Event` contains the following information:

+- `metadata` Information about the event, including:
-    `environment` The environment in which the event was created (e.g. development, test, production) `application` The name of the application that generated the event (as specified in rabbit_feed.yml) `version` The version of the event
+  - `environment` The environment in which the event was created (e.g. development, test, production)
+  - `application` The name of the application that generated the event (as specified in rabbit_feed.yml)
+  - `version` The version of the event payload (as specified in the event definition)
-    `name` The name of the event
+  - `name` The name of the event
-    `host` The hostname of the server on which the event was generated `created_at_utc` The time (in UTC) that the event was created `payload` The payload of the event
+  - `host` The hostname of the server on which the event was generated
+  - `created_at_utc` The time (in UTC) that the event was created
+  - `gem_version` The version of RabbitFeed by which the event was created
+- `payload` The payload of the event

 ### Running the consumer